Gisto/Gisto/README.md

 1. browse to the api directory
 2. node server
-3. navigate your browser to `http://localhost:3000/auth/username` to authenticate.
+3. navigate your browser to `http://localhost:3000/auth/user/pass` when user and pass are your github credentials to authenticate.
 4. navigate to any of the urls specified by the API methods